mbsim-env/build/README.md

 Make adaptions to the source code and rerun `build.sh` (with proper options to speed up the build) or run `make` in the corresponding build directory (`fmatvec-docker`, `hdf5serie-docker`, ...) to rebuild your changed code parts.

+Run `runexamples.sh` in the directory `mbsim/examples` to run examples.
+See `runexamples.sh -h` for available options.

+Run `mbsimenv-bash.sh` to start an interactive bash inside of the Docker container.
+See `mbsimenv-bash.sh -h` for available options.

 Note that you do not need to have any development tools installed on your host computer (no make, not gcc, ... is required) since everything comes along with the Docker image automatically and consistently.